Born from Above

 Introduction

 Most believers are familiar with the phrase “born again.”
 It appears in nearly every gospel presentation, every altar call, every tract.
 But what if that phrase carries far more weight than we have been taught?
-What if being “born again” is not simply a metaphor for a personal decision, but the beginning of an entirely new creation — one that Scripture traces from the very first breath of the first Adam all the way to the first resurrection in Revelation 20?
+What if being “born again” is not simply a metaphor for a personal decision, but the beginning of an entirely new creation—one that Scripture traces from the very first breath of the first Adam all the way to the first resurrection in Revelation 20?

 Part I — The Language of Life: Hebrew Roots

 Three Hebrew words form the foundation for everything Scripture says about the spirit, the breath, and the life that Yahuah gives.
+These words overlap in meaning, and that overlap is intentional.
+In Hebrew thought, breath and spirit and life are not separate categories.
+They are woven together because they all come from the same source.

+רוּחַ (ruach) — Wind, breath, spirit.
 Strong’s H7307.
-This is the most common Hebrew word for spirit, appearing nearly 400 times in the Old Testament.
+This is the most common Hebrew word for spirit.
+It appears nearly 400 times in the Old Testament.
 Its first occurrence is Genesis 1:2, where the Ruach Elohim hovers over the waters.
 The word can mean a physical wind, the breath of a living creature, the spirit of a human being, or the Spirit of Yahuah Himself.
-The root idea is always the same: invisible, powerful movement that brings life or change.
+Context determines which meaning applies, but the root idea is always the same: invisible, powerful movement that brings life or change.

+נְשָׁמָה (neshamah) — Breath, breath of life, soul.
 Strong’s H5397.
 This word appears in Genesis 2:7, where Yahuah breathes the nishmat chayyim (breath of life) into Adam’s nostrils.
 It is closely related to ruach but carries a more intimate sense.
-While ruach can describe a natural wind, neshamah is almost always connected to the direct, personal act of Yahuah giving life.
-Proverbs 20:27 calls the neshamah of a person “the lamp of Yahuah” — the part of us that He searches and knows.
+While ruach can describe a natural wind or the spirit of an animal, neshamah is almost always connected to the direct, personal act of Yahuah giving life.
+Proverbs 20:27 calls the neshamah of a person “the lamp of Yahuah,” the part of us that He searches and knows.

+נֶפֶשׁ (nephesh) — A living being, a soul, life.
 Strong’s H5315.
 When the breath of life enters Adam, he becomes a nephesh chayyah — a living being.
 Nephesh is the result of ruach and neshamah acting on the body.
 It is not a separate “soul” floating inside the body.
 It is the whole living person: body plus breath equals a living nephesh.

 Here is what matters for this study: neshamah is the direct, personal breath of Yahuah that initiates life.
 Ruach is the ongoing spirit that sustains life and connects the creature to the Creator.
 And nephesh is the resulting living person.
 When the neshamah and ruach depart, the nephesh ceases.
 When Yahuah restores them, the nephesh lives again.
-This is the pattern of creation — and it will become the pattern of resurrection.
+This is the pattern of creation, and it will become the pattern of resurrection.

 The Spirit at Creation

-Genesis 1:2 — “And the earth was without form and void, and darkness was upon the face of the deep.
-And the Spirit [ruach] of Elohim moved upon the face of the waters.”
+And the earth was without form and void, and darkness was upon the face of the deep.
+And the Spirit [ruach] of Elohim moved upon the face of the waters.

-Then comes the direct act of giving life to the first human:
+Then comes the direct act of giving life to the first human.

-Genesis 2:7 — “And Yahuah Elohim formed man of the dust of the ground, and breathed into his nostrils the breath of life [nishmat chayyim]; and man became a living being [nephesh chayyah].”
+And Yahuah Elohim formed man of the dust of the ground, and breathed into his nostrils the breath of life [nishmat chayyim]; and man became a living being [nephesh chayyah].

 Part II — The Seed, the Spirit, and the Son

 The creation pattern does not remain in Genesis.
 It reappears, with stunning precision, at the conception of Yahushua.
+Luke’s account of the annunciation is not just a story about a miracle baby.
+It is a deliberate echo of Genesis, written with language that any student of the Hebrew Scriptures would have recognized.

 The Overshadowing

-Luke 1:35 — “And the angel answered and said unto her, The Holy Spirit shall come upon thee, and the power of the Most High shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of Elohim.”
+And the angel answered and said unto her, The Holy Spirit shall come upon thee, and the power of the Most High shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of Elohim.

 The Greek word translated “overshadow” is episkiazo (Strong’s G1982).
 It means to cast a shadow upon, to envelop in a haze of brilliance, to cover with divine presence.
+This is not biological language.
+It is theological language—the language of Yahuah’s glory arriving at a location.

 Two Truths Without Contradiction

-Galatians 4:4 — “But when the fullness of the time was come, Elohim sent forth his Son, made of a woman, made under the law.”
+But when the fullness of the time was come, Elohim sent forth his Son, made of a woman, made under the law.

-Romans 1:3 — “Concerning his Son Yahushua the Messiah our Master, which was made of the seed of David according to the flesh.”
+Concerning his Son Yahushua the Messiah our Master, which was made of the seed of David according to the flesh.

-Mary provides the genuine human descent.
-The Father provides the initiating life through His Spirit.
 This is not a strange new arrangement.
 It is exactly what happened in Genesis 2:7.
 Yahuah took existing material (dust, or in this case, a human mother) and breathed life into it by His Spirit.
 The medium changed.
 The method did not.

 Part III — Born from Above: The Believer’s New Birth